khromov/wp-instant-articles/readme.txt

 Tested up to: 4.2.1
 Stable tag: 1.0
 License: GPL2
-Contributors: khromov
+Contributors: khromov, titanas

-Increase your site speed with DNS prefetching and HTML5 prerender.
+Instant Articles for WordPress dramatically improves user experience with significantly faster perceived site speed using DNS prefetching and page prerendering technologies.

 == Description ==

-This plugin will let you configure DNS prefetching and also automatically insert HTML5 prerender tags for your latest posts on the front page as well as next/previous posts when viewing a single post.
-More prerendering options will be added soon!
+Instant Articles for WordPress will let you configure DNS prefetching URLs and will automatically prerender the last 2 posts on the front page, plus next and previous posts when viewing a single post.

+It is not recommended to use more than 4-5 URLs for DNS prefetching.

+Enabling page prerendering will likely increase server and client (browsers) load.

 **Usage**